s-janjic-220187/test-app-import/project/README.md

 - **Responsive Design:** Works well on both web and Android/mobile browsers.
 - **Modern UI:** Uses Bootstrap, FullCalendar, and custom CSS for a clean, attractive look.
 - **Database Healthcheck:** Docker Compose healthcheck for MariaDB now uses the correct root user and password, preventing access denied warnings and ensuring reliable startup.
+- **Favicon:** Added a favicon for browser tab icon.
+No more 404 errors for /favicon.ico.
+- **FullCalendar CSS:** FullCalendar is now styled using a local CSS file, ensuring robust and consistent appearance without CDN or CORS issues.

 ## Usage
 1. **Home:** Visit `/` to see the landing page.